 I’m a freelancer who has worked part-time, full-time, on contract, and in organizations I founded, as an editor, writer, researcher, nonprofit executive, organizer, and artist.

 You can reach me at <firstname.lastname@example.org>.

 I’m intentionally a generalist, matchmaker, and creator of both short-lived and long-lasting enterprises, projects, conversations, and events.
 Some I’ve left or closed down on purpose.
 I work with words and ideas, and almost always in concert with others.
-I’m glad to be 70, and I enter my “eighth layer” with enthusiasm and purpose, wonderful friends, family, and two grandkids.
+I’m glad to be over 70, and I’m exploring my “eighth layer” with enthusiasm and purpose, wonderful friends, family, and two grandkids.

 More about my work